Death toll in Brazil's Petropolis reaches 104 after rains trigger mudslides | Science-Environment

 - Brazil

 Thursday morning brought sunshine to the region, but the weather forecast pointed to more rainfall later in the day.
-Power distribution has not yet resumed across Petropolis.
-Brazilian President Jair Bolsonaro has promised to help the region and said he would visit the affected areas on Friday, on his return from an official trip to Russia and Hungary.
+Power distribution has yet to be fully restored in the area.
+Brazilian President Jair Bolsonaro, who has promised to visit the region upon his return from an official trip to Russia and Hungary, has pledged federal help.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)